nigamg/NYArticleSearchClient/README.md

         Begin Date (using a date picker)
         News desk values (Arts, Fashion & Style, Sports) Sort order (oldest or newest)
     Rquired:  Subsequent searches will have any filters applied to the search results.
-(1 point) - Working*
+(1 point) - Working->Done*
     Rquired:  User can tap on any article in results to view the contents in an embedded browser.
 (2 points)
     Rquired:  User can scroll down "infinitely" to continue loading more news articles.
 The maximum number of articles is limited by the API search.
-(1 point)
+(1 point) Working*

     Optional: Advanced: Robust error handling, check if internet is available, handle error cases, network failures.
 (1 point)
     Optional: Advanced: Use the ActionBar SearchView or custom layout as the query box instead of an EditText.
 (1 point)